Protecting Online Card Payments: Explore PSD2 and 3D Secure

 What is 3D Secure (3DS)?

-3DS, or 3D Secure, is a security protocol used to help protect online credit and debit card transactions against fraud.
+3DS, or 3D Secure, is a security protocol that is used to help protect online credit and debit card transactions against fraud.
 This includes e-commerce transactions, online bill payments, and other types of digital payments where the cardholder is not present in person to verify their identity.

 Why was 3DS introduced for digital payments?